davin12345678910/CSE403_RCRSPTeam/README.md

 beign shown on the terminal which is basically npm starting up your server.
 Soon you should be able to see a link to our website at: http://localhost:3000/

+### How to use our system:
+- overall out system is compatible with major browsers such as google chrome and microsoft edge, please message us if there are any browser limitations
+- currently we have some work that currently is in progress, some of the functionality that is still in progress are...
+      - a queueing system to register for courses
+      - a upcoming feature (which we are going to discuss and finalize this week May 15 - May 19)

 ### How to test the system
 - 1. Make a new terminal
 - 2. Then `cd Server`
 - 4. Download dependencies by doing `npm install` [If you have already done npm install in the build the system steps, you do not need to do this again]
 - 5. Then run if you are on a macbook `NODE_OPTIONS=--experimental-vm-modules npx jest` if you are on a windows device use `set NODE_OPTIONS=--experimental-vm-modules && npx jest`

 ### How to add new test into our codebase: